Q. What advice do you have for a customer looking to hire a provider like you?

 Q. What do you wish customers knew about you or your profession?

 A. With the ease of digital photography and photo programs everyone seems to think they are a photographer.
-Images are much easier to control and editing is a cinch, but there is so much more to professional portraits, head shots and event photography than simply taking the picture and editing it in a photo program.
+Images are much easier to control and editing is a cinch, but there is so much more to professional portraits, wedding and event photography than simply taking the picture and editing it in a photo program.

-I attend many seminars, webcasts and keep up on the latest digital and Photoshop advances and with my fine art background, I have an eye for color, composition and what gives an images "emotion".
+I attend many workshops, seminars, webcasts and keep up on the latest digital and Photoshop advances and with my fine art background, I have an eye for color, composition and what gives an images "emotion".

 My equipment consists of three high end Canon professional cameras including the the 5D MKII, and 5D MKIII and an infra-red converted digital EOS camera as well, thousands of dollars in lenses and lighting equipment and the latest Photoshop CS and retouching software available.